Background image

 Audio file metadata allows you to include text tags along with the audio data.
 Common types of tag are “title”, “album”, “artist”, “track number”, “year” and “copyright”.
 These tags are displayed by almost all media player software/apps.

 We recommend giving each episode at least a title, album name (podcast), artist name and track number (episode/show number).
-These are you ideal podcast tags.
+Including the URL (link) to your show/website is also a good idea.
+These are you ideal podcast tags, but ultimately it is your choice — find what works with your existing web content.

 There are several options when it comes to software for adding podcast metadata tags to audio files.
+In some DAWs it is easy to add tags on export, with others you may find it better to export and then update using specialist software.
 Here are some that we’ve heard good things about.
 If you have a preferred solution that isn’t listed here, please let us know.

 VLC